Michael R. Douglas: Biography

 He returned to academia in 2020 and is presently a long-term visitor at the Center of Mathematical Sciences and Applications at Harvard University, doing research on machine learning and its applications in scientific research.

 Douglas is best known for the development of matrix models (the first nonperturbative formulations of string theory), for his work on Dirichlet branes and on noncommutative geometry in string theory, and for the development of the statistical approach to string phenomenology.
 He was on the team (led by Gerald J. Sussman) that built the Digital Orrery, a special-purpose computer for computations in celestial mechanics, and maintains an active interest in computer science.
 He is also very active in organizing schools and workshops, for example at Les Houches, Cargese, and the KITP Santa Barbara.

 Douglas received the 2000 Sackler Prize in theoretical physics and has been a Gordon Moore Visiting Scholar at Caltech and a Clay Mathematics Institute Mathematical Emissary.
 In 2012 he became a fellow of the American Mathematical Society.

-He has a long association with the Institut des Hautes Études Scientifiques, as a Louis Michel Visiting Professor from 2000-2008, and as Chairman and President of the Friends of IHES from 2013-2021.
+He has a long association with the Institut des Hautes Études Scientifiques, as a Louis Michel Visiting Professor from 2000 to 2008, and as chairman and President of the Friends of IHES from 2013 to 2021.

 Douglas is married and has two children.
 His wife, Nina Ilieva Douglas, is an artist.

 Her sculpture of Alexander Grothendieck is on permanent display at the IHES.